 Presiding Officer:

 The presiding officer convened the hearing and explained that the hearing was for the compost permanent rulemaking.
 Signs were posted stating that DEQ was recording the hearing.
 One person attended the hearing in person.
-No person presented any oral testimony or written comments.
+No one presented any oral testimony or written comments.

 Summary of Public Comments and DEQ Responses